taz717/WeHaveEmailAtHome/README.md

 - The server also does not use any encryption to store the private keys on the client.
 This means that anyone with access to the client can read the private keys.
+- The server does not use a firewall to prevent the client from overloading the server with requests.
+This means that the client can prevent other clients from sending emails.
+- The server does not prevent a client from logging on multiple times with the same username.
+This means that they can prevent other clients from logging in by using up all the available connections.

 ### Potential hacks
 - The server could be hacked to read the emails stored on the server.